tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/云数据库 MySQL/操作指南/备份与回档/查看备份空间_intl_en.md

  - Backup Trend: this section displays the trends of each backup count.
  - Real-Time Backup Statistics: this section displays the names/IDs (you can click a name/ID to enter the instance details page), backup space values (which can be sorted by backup size), and data/log backups of instances in the selected region.
 You can search for an instance by name/ID in the search box in the top-right corner.
 ![](https://main.qcloudimg.com/raw/0587e4f22b33960c349b2e2dbbe81d10.png)
-3. Click the **Backup List** tab to enter the backup list.
-The backup list can be divided into data backups and log backups.
-Click an instance name/ID in the list to enter the instance details page.
-The backup list supports filtering by time period and fuzzy search by instance name/ID.
+3. The **Backup List** tab contains the data backup list and the log backup list, both of which support filtering by time period and fuzzy search by instance name/ID.
+You can click an instance name/ID in the list to enter the instance details page.
 ![](https://main.qcloudimg.com/raw/bf90904f3170c4bc0316a64c9492f3ed.png)
  - **Data backup list**
     - Filtering by information field is supported: